 Toxicity which exerts sub-lethal negative effects such as impairment of growth or reproduction, or which becomes lethal after long- term exposure, generally measured in a seven (7) day test on representative sensitive organisms.
 Chronic toxicity shall be determined in accordance with procedures specified in EPA-821-R02-013, "Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Water to Freshwater Organisms."
 Other methods may be used as appropriate.

-Coldwater aquatic life/fishery

-A river or stream reach, lake, or impoundment where water temperature and other characteristics are suitable for support and propagation of coldwater-adapted aquatic life, including but not limited to, individuals or species of green plants, algae, fungi, aquatic macroinvertebrates, fish (e.g., brown trout, cutthroat trout, brook trout, rainbow trout, chubs, dace, suckers, and walleye), shellfish, snails, frogs, turtles, salamanders, or other aquatic plants and animals.

 Color